Vaia - The all-in-one study app.

 Increased pauses

 A patient with Broca's aphasia will have a relatively good understanding of language and will be aware of what they are saying.
 This can make them feel frustrated as they understand what they want or need to say but are aware of their limitations and can't always produce the correct language when needed.
-A person with Broca's aphasia may sometimes produce Fixed Expressions or phrases perfectly when they are stored as a single unit in the brain (meaning the components don't need putting together).
+A person with Broca's aphasia may sometimes produce fixed expressions or phrases perfectly when they are stored as a single unit in the brain (meaning the components don't need putting together).

 A Broca's aphasia patient may struggle with conversational speech but can answer direct questions with fixed phrases.
 Some examples of fixed phrases that may be easier to produce without hesitation or pauses are: